balderdashy/sails-docs/reference/Upgrading.md

 # Upgrading

+Sails v0.10 is finally here.

+For the most part, running `sails lift` in an existing v0.9 project should **just work**.
+The core contributors have taken a number of steps to make the upgrade as easy as possible, and if you follow the deprecation messages in the console, you should do just fine.

 Sails v0.10 comes with some big changes.
 The sections below provide a high level overview of what's changed, major bug fixes, enhancements and new features, as well as a basic tutorial on how to upgrade your v0.9.x Sails app to v0.10.

+The Sails/Watelrine communities have been extremely supportive to newer users throughout the beta.
+If you If you run into problems, please reach out for help in IRC, the Google Group and on Stack Overflow.

-> If you run across any upgrade issues that are not addressed here, please let us know and send a pull request to [this file on Github](https://github.com/balderdashy/sails-docs/edit/master/reference/Upgrading.md).
+If you believe you've encountered an upgrade issue not addressed in this document, please let the core team know by sending a pull request to [this file on Github](https://github.com/balderdashy/sails-docs/edit/master/reference/Upgrading.md).
+If you don't know the answer to a question, explain the upgrade issue you've having in the appropriate section (or a new one), and someone will do their best to answer it/provide a migration strategy.

 Thanks!
->
-> ~Mike
+~Mike

 ========================================